Duan-JM/awesome-papers-fewshot/REMAIN_SORTED_PAPER.md

 - [ ] [arXiv 2020] 3FabRec: Fast Few-shot Face alignment by Reconstruction
     * facial landmark detection
 - [ ] [arXiv 2020] Combining Deep Learning with Geometric Features for Image based Localization in the Gastrointestinal Tract
+- [ ] [arXiv 2020] Meta-Learning of Neural Architectures for Few-Shot Learning
+- [ ] [arXiv 2020] SSM-Net for Plants Disease Identification in LowData Regime
+    * disease in agricultural